descope-sample-apps/flask-react-sample-app/README.md

 ## What is going on? 🤔

 ### How do I get started with Descope?
-If you don't have a descope project or don't know what a project ID is check out the [docs](https://docs.descope.com/build/guides/gettingstarted/)
+If you don't have a Descope project or unsure what a project ID is, check out the [docs](https://docs.descope.com/build/guides/gettingstarted/)

 ### What is Flask?
 Flask is a light-weight framework written in Python.
 It's super simple to get your web app started and running using Flask with just a couple of lines.
-To learn the basics of Flask check out the official [documentation](https://flask.palletsprojects.com/en/2.3.x/quickstart/)<br>
+To learn the basics of Flask, check out the official [documentation](https://flask.palletsprojects.com/en/2.3.x/quickstart/)<br>

 ### What is React?
 React is a JavaScript web framework used to create beautiful user interfaces.
-To lean the basics of React check out the official [documentation](https://react.dev/learn)
+To learn the basics of React check out the official [documentation](https://react.dev/learn)